Please be advised that EC3 Brokers Limited (“the Company”) have ceased to trade.

 In the event of a query please contact EC3@frpadvisory.com.

-11. How long will the reconciliation process take?
+11. How long will the reconciliation and distribution process take?

 12. How long will the Administration last?